polomarcus/tp/data-engineering/tp-cooperation/README.md

 Make some changes and [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on somebody else's repo.

 ### Add someone to your repo
-It's not fun to code alone, add one or 2 persons as collaborators of your repo
+It's not fun to code alone, add one or 2 persons as collaborators of your repo.

+You can use a git shell or [github desktop](https://desktop.github.com/)

 ## Dockerize your project
 Some of your colleagues use a different Operating System than yours, or does not have Scala Build Tool (SBT) installed, so you decide to use Docker.